-- Pre-operative data is collected within 30 days prior to bariatric surgery. - Follow-up assessments will occur immediately following hospital discharge from index operation, then at approximately 30 days, 6 months, and annually following date of bariatric surgery. - Cohort maintenance (participant retention) activities will occur between annual visits
+- Pre-operative data was collected within 30 days prior to bariatric surgery. - Follow-up assessments has occurred (and will continue) immediately following hospital discharge from index operation, then at approximately 30 days, 6 months, and annually following date of bariatric surgery. - Cohort maintenance (participant retention) activities will occur between annual visits